Part 5. Protein structure annotation settings

 |

-Generated images go along with annotations where residues are grouped
+Generated images are accompanied with lists of residues that are grouped

-by either classes or probability bins (see corresponding
+either by class assignment or in probability bins (see the

 Interface prediction using SPPIDER as classification